swathika0401/SCT_WD_TASK01/README.md

 #  Responsive Landing Page – SkillCraft Task 1
 This project is a *responsive landing page* created as part of the *SkillCraft Internship – Task 1.
 It is designed using only **HTML* and *CSS, with a focus on clean design and professional structure.
-The website is hosted using **GitHub Pages*.
 ##  Preview
 👉 *Live Website*: [Click Here](https://swathika0401.github.io/landing--page-task01/)
 ##  Features